 Student Life

-A sense of belonging is the heartbeat of inclusion.
-TAP students live, work, learn, and lead at the University of Cincinnati where they belong to a diverse and inclusive community.
-TAP students are making a lasting impact where people of all abilities can achieve goals and follow dreams.
+A sense of belonging is the heartbeat of a welcoming and supportive environment.
+TAP students live, work, learn, and lead at the University of Cincinnati, making a lasting impact where people of all abilities can achieve goals and follow dreams.

 Independent Living

-• Inclusive living in the newest residence halls on campus with a dining hall and coffee shop steps away.
+• Live in newest residence halls on campus with a dining hall and coffee shop steps away.
 Visit this page for photos and highlights of Marian Spencer Hall and Scioto Hall.

-• Access to all campus facilities, organizations, and activities
+• Have access to all campus facilities, organizations, and activities.

 Employment

-• Internships based on interests and goals on and off campus, 5-10 hours per week
+• Participate in internships based on interests and goals on and off campus, 5-10 hours per week.

-• Instruction to develop vocational skills, resume writing, and portfolio
+• Engage in instruction to develop vocational skills, resume writing, and portfolio.

-• Job Coaches and Natural Supports to assist with increasing independence
+• Job Coaches and Natural Supports will assist with increasing independence.

 • Visit this webpage to watch videos showcasing TAP students learning and thriving in internships.